top of page

 7. Frequent attacks of cough

-These symptoms are very mild or even absent, so it is hard to identify non-invasive fungal sinusitis.
+These symptoms could be very mild or even absent, so it is hard to identify non-invasive fungal sinusitis.
 Even if we have symptoms, they are because of bacterial sinusitis, not because of the fungus, which lives silently in the sinuses.

 Sometimes, the fungus starts to flare up whenever the immunity is compromised; at that point, the protective wall created by our immunity around the sinuses will give way to the fungus.
 That could be the wall between the eye & sinus or the sinus & brain.
 The fungus will spread to adjacent places and start pressuring the important structures of the eye or brain, but it will not spread to them.
 Due to the pressure on the eye and brain, there will be symptoms related to the eye or brain.
 In this case, we can identify it by using endoscopy and CT scans.